Joke2400/Frugality/README.md

     **OR**

     **Run the backend locally**
-    - The postgres database used can be an external one, or the one defined by docker-compose (remember to build the project once before running the backend locally) When running the backend locally, the database url in /backend/app/process.py currently needs to be manually changed for the backend to be able to connect to the database.
+    - The postgres database used can be an external one, or the one defined by docker-compose (remember to build the project once before running the backend locally).
     - Ensure you're using the virtualenv:
         - Windows - `./name_for_your_env/Scripts/activate`
         - Linux - `source /name_for_your_env/Scripts/activate`